Qiskit/qiskit/docs/migration_guides/qi_migration.rst

 conform to job limits,
 and ensuring reliable execution of circuits with additional job management tools.

-..
-    tools for algorithm development,
-    such as basic error mitigation strategies.

 The :class:`~qiskit.utils.QuantumInstance` is being deprecated for several reasons:
 On one hand, the functionality of :meth:`~qiskit.utils.QuantumInstance.execute` has now been delegated to the different implementations of the :mod:`~qiskit.primitives` base classes.